ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 2/W2 - Day 2 - Network Load Balancer, Gateway Load Balancer, Feature and Cost Analysis.md

 A target group can't be on multiple VPC

-*Timeout* -> part of the health check, it is a limit on how long a system or process can wait for a specific event or operation to complete
+*Timeout* -> part of the health check, how long the system waits for a response from a target (server/instance) before considering it unresponsive and taking action
 - You don't want this value to be too high, because it can be risky to keep a unhealthy instance

 *Target Registration* -> part of a process, you decide which instances are part of the group